Vigilant-Linux/libglob/README.md

-# libglob
+### libglob

-BSD glob(3) implementation with non-POSIX features
+This repository contains the OpenBSD implementation of glob(3), with non-POSIX features like GLOB\_TILDE that are not available in strict POSIC C libraries (musl).